aprell/aprell.github.io/source/_posts/2014-10-03-concurrency-for-parallelism.markdown

 Concurrent languages such as [Go][2] support parallelism basically out of the
 box: create a number of independent tasks and make sure they are scheduled by a pool of worker threads.
 Done in a few lines of code.
 Problem solved?

 I agree that a single set of concurrency constructs is too limiting for the kind of parallel programs we'd want to write.
 Consider parallel loops, for example.
 Relatively straightforward to implement in Go, but [starting a goroutine for each iteration][3]?
 Hardly practical.
 This is not to say that goroutines and channels can't be used to implement parallel loops efficiently;
 they can, it's just more work.
-But programmers shouldn't need to worry about goroutines and channels when all they want to do is run some iterations of a loop in parallel.
+But programmers shouldn't have to worry about goroutines and channels when all they want to do is run some iterations of a loop in parallel.